CMSgov/design-system/README.md

-# CMS.GOV Design System
+# CMS Design System

-> A shared set of design and development resources for creating accessible and consistent websites.
-The design system includes things like principles, high-level guidelines (UX conventions, UI code conventions, etc), UI components, documentation, tools, resources, and more.
+> The design system is a set of open source design and front-end development resources for creating Section 508 compliant, responsive, and consistent websites.
+It builds on the U.S. Web Design Standards and extends it to support additional CSS and React components, utility classes, and a grid framework to allow teams to quickly prototype and build accessible, responsive, production-ready websites.

 ## Packages